lenniecottrell/100Days-r2/README.md

   <summary>Day 39: July 14, 2022</summary>

   #### Things I accomplished today:
+  - I did a lot of reading about using google authentication and mad a couple of attempt adding it to my app.
+  - I got the basic user data, but haven't figured out hwo to get a token yet
   #### Things I want to focus on tomorrow:
+  - Still working on this
   #### Notes/Learnings
+  - The first tutorial I watched used tools that are now deprecated since Google's move to Google Identity Services, so I had to backtrack and start over.
+I'm trying to just use Google's docs and guides
+  - The google docs are confusing

 </details>